 The CiCo Diet isn’t without its risks.
 By focusing on calorie restriction only, dieters are susceptible to a variety of adverse effects.
 Risks of the CiCo Diet include nutritional deficiencies, feelings of weakness, cravings, and irritability.

 Another risk of this diet is that if you drop your calorie intake too low, your body might dip down into what is known as starvation mode.
-According to Livestrong, starvation mode is a condition where your metabolism slows down, which results in weight loss coming to a halt for some.
+Starvation mode is a condition where your metabolism slows down, which results in weight loss coming to a halt for some.
 A general rule of thumb is to not go below 1,200 calories in any given day, to avoid these potential CiCo Diet side effects.

 Learning More About the CiCo Diet